SANJEEV08/PegaOnDocker/README.md

                 }
             ]

-            All Docker secrets are encoded with the 'Raft' algorithm.
+            All Docker secrets are encoded with the 'Raft' algorithm by default.

-  3. Write the Dockerfile - Create an Image - Initiate a Container:
+  2. Write the Dockerfile - Create an Image:

       (a) Write the Dockerfile.